 Charing Cross Station

 Lines not serving a major station.

 On the Google Maps, regular railway stations are identified by the old British Railways logo, consisting of two superimposed arrows.
 London Underground stations are identified by their logo consisting of a circle with a horizontal bar.
-The Underground, sometimes informally known as the "Tube", is their equivalent of what in North America is referred to as a "subway".
 Not all Underground lines literally operate "underground", some lines parallel main line railways.
 Some sections of trackage are shared by both systems.

 Electrification of the railways of Great Britain is not as extensive, as the electrification of railways in Continental Europe.
 But nearly all passenger routes in the London area are now electrified.
 During the 1920's and 1930's, nearly all lines south of the Thames River were electrified using a 750 volts DC third rail system.
 In other parts of Great Britain, various small electrification projects were undertaken, using overhead wires of varying voltages.
 In 1956, British Railways adopted 25,000 volts 50 cycles AC as a standard for overhead electrification, for conversion of existing lines and construction of new electrification.

 For the railways serving each station, lines are generally described in a historical context, including milepost measurement.
 Some lines have references to "Up", meaning towards London, and "Down", meaning away from London.
 In Britain, junction is abbreviated with "Jn."